-Harpsichordist Janet Scott has been active as a soloist and continuo player for over twenty-five years, performing in Canada, the United States, England, and Austria.
-Among her teachers are the well-known British scholar and harpsichordist, Colin Tilney, and Elisabeth Wright, the distinguished professor of harpsichord and forte piano at the Early Music Institute, Indiana University, where Janet earned her Masters degree in Harpsichord Performance.
-In addition to being a recipient of numerous Canadian government Arts Grants, she was a founding member of two baroque ensembles, served as manager of a baroque orchestra, was the artistic director of a summer music series, and toured the province of Nova Scotia, performing at historical churches in the famed Canadian concert series, Musique Royale.
+Harpsichordist JANET SCOTT has been active as a soloist and continuo player for over twenty-five years, performing in Canada, the United States, England, and Austria.
+Among her teachers are the well-known British scholar and harpsichordist, Colin Tilney, and Elisabeth Wright, professor of harpsichord and forte piano at the Early Music Institute, Indiana University, where Janet earned her Masters degree in Harpsichord Performance.
+While living in Canada, Janet was a recipient of numerous Canadian government Arts Grants.
+She was also a founding member of two Baroque ensembles, served as manager of a Baroque orchestra, was the artistic director of the summer music series Music on the Red in Winnipeg, Manitoba, and toured the province of Nova Scotia performing two-harpsichord music at historical churches in the famed Canadian concert series, Musique Royale.

-She now lives in Bloomington, Indiana with her husband, harpsichord maker David Jensen, where she is a sound recording cataloger for the William & Gayle Cook Music Library at Indiana University.
-She is also a church organist, gives harpsichord lessons privately, performs regularly with the Fort Wayne Bach Collegium, and freelances with ensembles in the U.S. and in Ontario.
-In November of 2011 she will be performing in Vancouver with the early music group ¡Sacebuche!
-A keen amateur viol player, Janet is the editor of the Viola da Gamba Society News, the Society’s quarterly newsletter.
+She now lives in Bloomington, Indiana with her husband, harpsichord-maker David Jensen, where she is a sound recording cataloger for the William & Gayle Cook Music Library at Indiana University.
+Janet is the harpsichordist with Génération Harmonique, a baroque ensemble based in Bloomington.
+She is also organist and choir conductor at St. Mary’s Episcopal Church, Martinsville, Indiana.
+Janet gives harpsichord lessons privately, performs regularly with the Fort Wayne Bach Collegium, and freelances with ensembles in the U.S. and in Ontario.
+A keen amateur viol player, Janet was editor of the VdGSA News, the Viola da Gamba Society of America’s quarterly newsletter from 2010-2012.

 PHILLIP W. SERNA, viola da gamba